 Android is a booming eco-system with zillions of third-party apps, many app markets, various devices and multiple platform versions.
 With a high probability you yourself own (at least) one Android device.
 Why do not spend your Master thesis work pondering about Android security, and trying to improve it?

 Below are some tentative thesis topics.
 In the SaToSS group, we have everything you need to start investigating Android: app datasets, devices, and tools.
 Android is not as complex as you might think of it.
-Usually, you will need to learn to install apps on a device/emulator, you will need to run and write relatively small Python programs, and you will need to understand some basic Machine Learning tools.
-If you are interested and want to spend more time on it, we can discuss about a student job.
+Usually, you will need to learn to install apps on a device/emulator, you will need to run and write relatively small Python programs, and you will need to understand some basic Machine Learning approaches.

 Summary of these projects as pdf with references.